In July 1994, Jeff Bezos founded Amazon in his garage after quitting his job.

 Amazon Revenue Statistics

-1. Revenue generated by Amazon in 2018 is more than the revenue generated by oil-rich Algeria, Iraq, or Qatar (World Population Review, 2019).
+1. Revenue generated by Amazon last year is more than the revenue generated by oil-rich Algeria, Iraq, or Qatar (World Population Review).

 Amazon generates more than $410 million in revenue daily and over $4,722 per second.